AI Image Hair Looks Like Wires or Plastic Threads (Fix)

 • Why does this happen more on long straight hair than curly?
 Long straight hair gives the model a long uninterrupted line to draw.
 Curly hair forces direction changes that hide the wire-look.
 Generate the same subject with curls and the issue often disappears.

 • Does a “hair LoRA” actually help?
-Yes, when trained on photographic hair.
-Look for LoRAs explicitly labeled “realistic hair texture” or “photographic hair,” not generic “detail” LoRAs which often make it worse.
+Yes, when it is trained on photographic hair.
+Look for LoRAs explicitly labeled realistic hair texture or photographic hair, not generic detail LoRAs, which often make wire-hair worse.

 Tags: #ai-image #Troubleshooting #Image generation #hair #Portrait #texture